rbn920/bh100/README.md

 showing which Cryptos are on your prefered exchanges named prefered.json.
 You can open the files in a web browser for easy viewing.

 ## Todo
+ * Add symbols to prefered.json output.
  * Add additional output formats.
  * Show amount to send to each exchange.
+ * Consider trying to factor in exchange and transfer fees to ensure same amount is acutally invested in each currency.

 ## Some Packages Used
  *  [coinmarketcap](https://github.com/barnumbirr/coinmarketcap)